“Let’s nae talk about Tim now.” Carrie’s father put the Land Rover to a firm halt in the small yard with gray and white pebble stones.

 But at least they were finally here, after another half day of travel from Glasgow and up into the highlands.
 Carrie and Jon, their children, and the children’s grandfather along with his new wife.

 It should have been the moment of relief but Carrie felt tense as a wire.

-Emma was already striding towards the small white house, her pink backpack bumping up and down for every step.
+Emma was already striding towards the small white house, her pink backpack bumping up and down with every step.

 “The garden path is still big enough for two,” Carrie’s father said.
 “I’ll get the young lass in first and then Jon and I can take the luggage.”

-“If the wee ones weren’t 9 and 11, I’d give them a good drink to calm things down,” Carrie’s father remarked, followed by one of his trademark wry smiles, as he came in with the last suitcase.
-“And if I still had good drinks in the house.”
+“If the wee ones were nae 9 and 11, I’d give them a good drink to calm things down,” Carrie’s father remarked, followed by one of his trademark wry smiles, as he came in with the last suitcase.
+“If I still had good drinks in the house, of course.”

-Then he stopped, as he saw Carrie standing frozen in the small hallway, looking at the faded drapery with the Lone Shieling verse on it:
+Then he saw Carrie standing frozen in the small hallway, looking towards the faded drapery with the Lone Shieling verse on it:

 From the lone shieling of the misty island

 Mountains divide us, and the waste of seas